Associação Atlética Ponte Preta: Stadium

 Ponte Preta's stadium is Estádio Moisés Lucarelli, also known as "Majestoso", or "Estádio Majestoso" (Portuguese for Majestic Stadium), built in 1948, by its own fan's material and work.

 Its maximum capacity is of 19,722 people, nowadays.
 The biggest public in it was in a State's Championship in 1970, against Santos, with an official public of 33,000, but it is said that there were about 40,000 people, as the gates were broken down.

 Its nickname is "Majestoso", meaning the "Majestic One" because it was the third largest stadium in Brazil at the time of its inauguration (only smaller than Pacaembu, in São Paulo and São Januário, in Rio de Janeiro).

 In Majestoso's entrance hall there is a bust of the stadium's founder, Moisés Lucarelli (after whom the venue is named) facing the outside.
 In 2000, after a long series of defeats some superstitious fans argued that the founder ought to see the team playing and the bust was rotated 180 degrees.
 As the team's performance did not improve noticeably, the statue was put back in its original position.

 Supporters

 Ponte Preta supporters are known as "pontepretanos".
-A club from Maceió, Alagoas, adopted a similar name and colors as them.
-There is also a Norwegian futsal team named "Ponte Preta".
+A club from Maceió, Alagoas, adopted a similar name, as does a Norwegian futsal team.